rubyworks/assay-minitest/README.md

 ## LIMITATIONS

-Note that compatibility is not 100%, yet, though it is fairly close.
+Note that compatibility is not 100%, though it is fairly close.
 Compatibilty will improve with future releases.
 Please feel _obligated_ to submit a patch, if you need a missing a feature ;)